www.hirhome.com

 “The United States will continue financing the Palestinian Authority’s presidential guard, which is loyal to PA President Mahmoud Abbas…officials in Washington said.”[39]

 Ehud Olmert of course announces that this in no way endangers his planned evacuation of the Jews from the West Bank.
-Why should it?
-The first evacuation worked out so well (just look at Gaza).
+How could it?
+After all, the first evacuation worked out so well (just look at Gaza).

 “Olmert said that the new reality in the PA might present a new opportunity for political progress as Israel would consider a Palestinian government without Hamas as a legitimate partner for future talks.”[40]

 Why?
-Because Mahmoud Abbas and Fatah are the good guys, remember?
-So Mahmoud Abbas outlaws Hamas in the West Bank, and right away the embargo is lifted and Al Fatah starts receiving the Western millions again (which in fact never ceased because the fighting was Bush’s reason to send his millions during the ‘embargo’).[41]
+Because Mahmoud Abbas and PLO/Fatah are the good guys, remember?
+So Mahmoud Abbas ‘outlaws’ Hamas in the West Bank, and right away the embargo is lifted and PLO/Fatah starts receiving the Western millions again (which in fact never ceased because the fighting was Bush’s reason to send his millions during the ‘embargo’).[41]

-As if US support for Fatah were not enough, the Russian news agency ITAR-TASS explains that Moscow views with approval “the Israeli intention to...transfer some of the tax and customs revenues to the Palestinian National Authority, release 250 Palestinians from custody [read: Arab terrorists who had been jailed for participating in the murder of innocent Jews], and remove a number of checkpoints [whose purpose is to prevent Arab terrorists from murdering innocent Jews].”[43]
+As if US support for PLO/Fatah were not enough, the Russian news agency ITAR-TASS explains that Moscow views with approval “the Israeli intention to...transfer some of the tax and customs revenues to the Palestinian National Authority, release 250 Palestinians from custody [read: Arab terrorists who had been jailed for participating in the murder of innocent Jews – HIR], and remove a number of checkpoints [whose purpose is to prevent Arab terrorists from murdering innocent Jews – HIR].”[43]

 And Olmert is even considering releasing a multitude of Hamas prisoners in exchange for one captured Israeli soldier, which will of course teach the terrorists that they should kidnap more Israeli soldiers.[43a]

-The official point of the Oslo ‘peace’ process is that Israel makes territorial (and other) concessions in exchange for the Arabs abandoning their effort to ‘destroy Israel’ (= exterminate the Jews).
+The Oslo ‘peace’ process, officially, is based on the premise of Israeli territorial (and other) concessions in exchange for canceling the Arab pledge to exterminate the Israeli Jews (or ‘destroy the Zionist entity,’ as they often like to say).
 This is how Israeli leaders sold the Oslo process to the Israeli Jews.
 It is important always to keep this in mind when passing judgment over the behavior of Israeli leaders, because the antisemitic terrorist organizations have clearly not abandoned their genocidal goals, and yet Israeli leaders have continued to make one concession after another, literally as if they were in the pay of the enemy.[44]

 The Jews are leaderless.
-And, once again, their ‘leaders’ are leading them to slaughter.
+Their ‘leaders’ are leading them to slaughter.
+(Nothing new, unfortunately.[32])

 Don’t wait for the US to attack Iran.
 As HIR predicted a long time ago, this is not going to happen.[50]